Jalle19/node-ffmpeg-mpegts-proxy/README.md

 ## Usage

-* install the required libraries by running `npm install` in the project directory
+* Install the required libraries by running `npm install` in the project directory
-* copy `examples/sources.json` someplace and modify it
+* Copy `examples/sources.json` someplace and modify it
-* run the program using `nodejs node-ffmpeg-mpegts-proxy.js`
+* Run the program using `nodejs node-ffmpeg-mpegts-proxy.js`

 ```
 Usage: nodejs ./node-ffmpeg-mpegts-proxy.js -p <port> [-a <avconv>] [-q | -v] [-s <sources>]